zdhenard42/SOC-Multitool/README.md

 ## Easy to install

-You can easily install the extension from [the Chrome Web Store!](https://chrome.google.com/webstore/detail/soc-multitool/diagjgnagmnjdfnfcciocmjcllacgkab).
-If you wish to modify the code, you can simply download the release from our [Github page](https://github.com/zdhenard42/SOC-Multitool/releases), extract the folder, turn on developer mode in your browser's extensions settings, click "Load unpacked" and select the folder, and you're done!
+You can easily install the extension by downloading the release from the [releases page](https://github.com/zdhenard42/SOC-Multitool/releases), extract the folder, turn on developer mode in your browser's extensions settings, click "Load unpacked" and select the folder, and you're done!

 SOC Multi-tool is a community-driven project and the developer encourages users to contribute and share better resources.